dassein/starter-academic/content/authors/admin/_index.md

   url: https://engineering.purdue.edu/ECE/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer machine learning, computer vision and image processing.
+bio: My research interests include machine learning, computer vision and image processing.

 # Interests to show in About widget
 interests: